Assorted poppycock: macro zooms,

 - At a short notice, I cannot come up with any example of a lens called macro zoom by its makers that focuses continuously from infinity to 1x.
 Most of these lenses require turning the focal-length ring to a dedicated "macro" position, or to use a dedicated switch or clutch.
 Thus, their focusing range is not continuous.
 Their magnification range may even have a "hole" of unattainable magnifications between the normal and macro settings.
 Even if we are generous, these zoom lenses should rather be qualified as close-up lenses, or more precisely general-purpose lenses with limited close-up capabilities.

 - A single legacy zoom lens, the Nikon Micro-Nikkor 70-180 mm, qualifies as a macro lens, and is specifically designed for this purpose.
-It requires no switching between "normal" and "macro" modes, and reaches 0.75x at the 180 mm FL setting with good image quality.
+It requires no switching between "normal" and "macro" modes, and reaches 0.75x at the 180 mm focal length (henceforth FL) setting with good image quality.

 - The optical quality of the large majority of macro zooms, particularly the cheaper ones, ranges from indifferent to quite poor at their macro setting, and often display poorly controlled geometric deformation and curvature of field.
 They can be used in a pinch, but certainly cannot compete with proper macro lenses.